park-sangbeom/park-sangbeom.github.io/_posts/2024-02-18-how-to-set-up-docker.md

   - docker
   - setup
   - ubuntu
-description: "A comprehensive guide on setting up and using Ubuntu with Docker"
+description: "A guide on setting up and using Ubuntu with Docker"
 classes: wide
 giscus_comments: false
 related_posts: true